 In this four-part blog series, we explore the critical, complementary disciplines of data governance and master data management (MDM).
 While these principles hold true for any deployment, here we focus on the Azure cloud.

 This is Part 2 in the series.
-Be sure to read Part 1 on whether you can trust your data in Azure, Part 3 on how MDM can unleash the power of your governance program and Part 4 on why Azure Purview and Profisee MDM are the clear choice for governance and MDM in Azure.
+Be sure to read Part 1 on whether you can trust your data in Azure, Part 3 on how MDM can unleash the power of your governance program and Part 4 on why Microsoft Purview and Profisee MDM are the clear choice for governance and MDM in Azure.

 Organizations often invest in a cloud migration as part of a broader IT and business objective, including undergoing a digital transformation, developing a business intelligence (BI) or analytics program, increasing operational efficiency or meeting compliance requirements.

 And Microsoft’s Azure cloud-computing stack is an attractive option with dedicated applications and services for data governance (Microsoft Purview), analytics (Azure Synapse) and data integration (Azure Data Factory).

 But once data is combined from multiple source systems and databases in Azure, organizations often find that their enterprise data is of poor quality, missing, incomplete, duplicated or more complicated than they expected.